gibbonjoyeux/VCV-Biset/README.md

 **Regex** is a text based pattern sequencer.
 It can generate both clock (rythm) and pitch sequences.

+It has been thought for performance as a live coding device.
+You can easily build sequences, rythm and/or pitch/cv and connect them.

 **Regex** is made of 8 (12 for the condensed version) expressions, and 2 inputs:
 - An expression is made of a **screen**, a **mode switch**, **3 inputs** and **2 outputs**:
 	- Screen: Expression editor